FPL Draft Explained: How Fantasy Premier League Draft Works, Rules and How to Play

 League Size, Team Structure and Player Ownership

-League size is the single biggest factor influencing the difficulty of FPL Draft — it's often underestimated yet.
-In reality, the difference between a 6-team league and a 12-team league creates two completely different strategic environments, mainly because of player scarcity.
+League size shapes the difficulty of FPL Draft.
+The difference between a 6-team league and a 12-team league creates two different strategic environments, mainly because of player scarcity.

 Minimum and Maximum League Size